GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here I explain how to make an animation with appearing objects.
-This is more complex and requires to use :gmt-module:`events` and :gmt-module:`movie` modules.
+This is more complex and requires the use :gmt-module:`events` and :gmt-module:`movie` modules.
 In this example, I create an animation showing the occurrences of earthquakes during the year 2018 (with one frame per day).
 Note that the earthquakes are drawn as they occur and remain visible until the end of the animation.